culanomeara/pp5-peaknutrition/README.md

 ### Admin Area

 I would like to add an admin area for administrators so they wouldn't have to log into the Django admin area.
 The basic concept would be to have an admin navigation option on the main site navigation bar that is only visible to users with admin privileges.
-Navigating to this page would open a dashboard for administrators to view the basic site stats like number of posts and comments and new users.
-They would also be able to execute basic tasks and actions like approving comments and adding a featured project.
+Navigating to this page would open a dashboard for administrators to view the basic site stats like number of site visits.
 This page would have to be secured and hidden from other site users.

 [Back to top](<#contents>)